 - The Department identifies a need to improve the processing for a particular business function.

-- The Department Requestor shall prepare a software request for AIS that adequately and clearly states the specifications for the change.
+- The Department Requestor shall prepare a software request for EAS that adequately and clearly states the specifications for the change.
 The request should explain the business purpose to be supported by the software.

 - Other policies, such as “DU Data Standards” and the Banner Data Acceptable Use Policy may apply to the project’s specifications.

-- When a software proposal conceived by a Department requires data that is maintained by another Department, then that Department shall be contacted by AIS to verify approval of the proposed usage of its data.
+- When a software proposal conceived by a Department requires data that is maintained by another Department, then that Department shall be contacted by EAS to verify approval of the proposed usage of its data.